-This JSC report provides details of observational and data-reduction processes for the entire MODEST dataset acquired in CY 2002 and CY 2003.
-Specifically, this report describes the collection and analysis of 35 nights of data collected in CY 2002 and of 16 nights of data collected in CY 2003.
+This JSC report provides details of observational and data-reduction processes for the entire MODEST dataset acquired in CYs 2004, 2005, and 2006.
+Specifically, this report describes the collection and analysis of 42 nights of data collected in CY 2004, 23 nights of data collected in CY 2005 and 35 nights of data collected in CY 2006.

-For both years, averages of 22 objects were detected each night.
-On average in CY 2002, 76% of the detections were CTs and 24% were UCTs, whereas in CY 2003 the percentages were 67% and 33% for CTs and UCTs, respectively.
-The variation in percentages between the years may be due to observing in different locations with respect to the GEO belt.
+The average number of detections each night over all 3 years was 18.
+On average in CY 2004, 72% of the detections were CTs and 27% were UCTs; in CY 2005, 74% of the detections were CTs and 26% were UCTs; and in 2006, 76% of the detections were CTs and 24% were UCTs.
+This variation in percentages between the years may be due to observations that were made in different locations with respect to the GEO belt.

 Errors associated with the derived quantities of range, INC, and RAAN were derived by comparing values calculated using an ACO and those known values seen in the TLE.
-The average INC RMS error is 0.1° for functional CTs and 0.3° for nonfunctional CTs.
-Due to the fact that RAAN is ill-defined at values of 0° INC, the RMS error for RAAN is calculated only for objects with an INC greater than 1°.
-The average RAAN RMS error is 20° for functional objects and 11° for nonfunctional objects in CY 2002, and 57° for functional objects and 16° for nonfunctional objects in CY 2003.
-For CY 2002, the mean motion error is 0.0005 rev/day for functional and 0.0070 rev/day for nonfunctional objects, and 0.0071 rev/day and 0.0091 rev/day for functional CTs and nonfunctional CTs, respectively.
-This error analysis of CT values for INC, RAAN, and mean motion lends credibility to the determination of the UCT orbital element distributions.
+The average INC RMS error is 0.06° for functional CTs and 0.13° for nonfunctional CTs.
+Due to the fact that RAAN is ill-defined at values near 0° INC, the RMS error for RAAN is calculated only for objects with an INC greater than 1°.
+The average RAAN RMS error is 10° for functional objects and 6° for nonfunctional objects in CY 2004; 29° for functional objects and 8° for nonfunctional objects in CY 2005; and 14° for functional objects and 12° for nonfunctional objects in CY 2006.
+The mean motion error is 0.0014 rev/day for functional objects and 0.010 rev/day for nonfunctional objects in CY 2005; and 0.0015 rev/day for functional objects and 0.0096 rev/day for nonfunctional objects in CY 2005; and 0.0015 rev/day for functional CTs and 0.0096 rev/day for nonfunctional objects in CY 2005; and 0.0015 rev/day for functional CTs and 0.0096 rev/day for nonfunctional objects in CY 2005; and 0.0015 rev/day for functional CTs and 0.0096 rev/day for nonfunctional objects in CY 2005; and 0.0015 rev/day for functional CTs and 0.0096 rev/day for nonfunctional objects in CY 2005; or nonfunctional CTs in CY 2006.
+This error analysis of CT values for INC, RAAN, and mean motion lends credibility to the determination of the UCT orbital distributions.

-The distribution of objects found UCTs clustering in three locations, with only one cluster corresponding to the breakup of Titan.
+The distribution of objects found UCTs clustering in three locations, with only one corresponding to the breakup of Titan.
 More data are needed to confirm whether the other two clusters could be from unknown breakups.

-The absolute magnitude distribution showed a peak for the functional CTs at 11th magnitude.
-An absolute magnitude of 11.5 corresponds to objects having average diameters of 4 m, assuming an albedo of 0.175 and a diffuse Lambertian phase function.
+The absolute magnitude distribution showed a peak for the functional CTs at 10th magnitude.
+An absolute magnitude of 10.5 corresponds to objects having average diameters of 8 m, assuming an albedo of 0.175 and a diffuse Lambertian phase function.
 This result generally agrees with the known sizes of intact satellites.
-The absolute magnitude distribution for the UCTs is broad, but starts to roll off near a diameter of 29 cm or 17.5 magnitude.
+The absolute magnitude distribution for the UCTs is broad, but starts to roll off near a diameter of 25 cm or 17.5 magnitude.
 The roll off in the distribution reflects the detection capability of MODEST and does not reflect the true nature of the population.
-The true population is believed to continue at the same slope through fainter magnitudes.
+The true population is believed to continue at the same slope through fainter magnitudes, as was shown when the statistical population was compared to the power-law distribution of low-Earth orbit breakups.